Verified Trauma Center by the American College of Surgeons

 The St. Elizabeth Medical Center (SEMC) began its New York State Designated Area Trauma Center on Friday, March 9, 1987.
+In 2012, the American College of Surgeons took over the process for designating trauma centers in New York State with the oversight of the Department of Health.
+The MVHS Trauma Center's verification visit took place in 2014 and St. Elizabeth Campus was successful!
+In April 2019, the Trauma Center was re-verified as a Level III trauma center.
 Our dedicated staff is committed to caring for the most severely injured patients in the community 24 hours a day.
 There is an average of 700 patients treated at the Trauma Center per year.
+Read more about the achievement in the MVHS Downtown Blog.

 For a trauma victim, the first hours after an injury are when an accident victim’s chance of survival are greatest and is the time when any treatment for injury will be most effective.
 Prompt, effective medical care becomes a critical priority.